Sleep deprivation is a fascinating topic, spawning a wide range of research and experimentation over the years.

-So it’s no surprise that it’s been used to extract information from captives and in brainwashing scenarios on many documented occasions (and by many nations), possibly dating back to medieval times.
+So it’s no surprise that it’s been used to extract information from prisoners and in brainwashing scenarios on many occasions (and by many nations).

 In 2005, the CIA admitted to authorizing up to 180 hours of continuous sleep deprivation during interrogations.
 That’s over a week without sleep.

-Interestingly, a New York Times article reported that the US military adopted the technique after training their own people to cope with classic Soviet-style torture.
+Interestingly, a New York Times article reported that the United States military adopted the technique after training their own people to cope with classic Soviet-style torture.

 10. The Russian sleep experiment hoax